cruft-city/cruft-city.github.io/about.md

 permalink: /about/
 ---

 I like to make things.
+You can contact me [on twitter](https://twitter.com/samtingersoll).